Rakeshkumarsahugithub/myTaskboard/README.md

 The app uses Next.js's App Router for routing but doesn't heavily rely on SSR or SSG features since the content is personalized and requires authentication.
 Instead, it uses a combination of a server-rendered shell (layout.js) with client-rendered content (page.js and components) to create a responsive single-page application experience.

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## License

-This project is licensed under the MIT License.

-## Support

-For support or questions, please open an issue in the repository.